Tamborine Mountain and Springbrook groundwater

 Water use information

-We will be working with commercial water users to improve our understanding of water use in Tamborine Mountain and Springbrook.
-This will include asking for data on commercial bore use in order to better understand what water users need and use.
+We will be collecting information from commercial water users to improve our understanding of groundwater use and needs in Tamborine Mountain and Springbrook.

 If you have issues downloading any of these documents, or would like a copy to be sent by mail, please contact us via the email or phone details below.